 Betty Dodson and I launched this site in 2007 to promote the "Betty Dodson" method of self love and independent orgasm.
 All of our content is based on user-submitted questions collected over the last several decades.
-What is clear is that all women lack basic information about their bodies and their pleasure.
+What is clear is that all women lack basic information about their bodies and the female model of sexual response.

 Most recently, we appeared in Goop's Netflix series - episode 3: The Pleasure is Ours.
 It was the last piece we filmed together and we knew it at the time.
 I will never forget watching the vulva pictures float across the screen and my orgasm with Betty by my side.
 We held hands in the theater exhilarated and humbled that we'd finally accomplished what we set out to do a decade before: the vulva was mainstream.

 What a beautiful journey it has been and now I look forward to continuing the work in Betty's name.
 Betty left the planet on 10/31/2020.

 The Betty Dodson Foundation is a 501c3 public charity dedicated to creating and disseminating sex information and education materials to prepare individuals to thrive in their future careers and adult lives.

 Betty Dodson, artist, author, and PhD sexologist has been one of the principal voices for women's sexual pleasure and health for over four decades.

 Her first book, Liberating Masturbation: A Meditation on Selflove (’74) became a feminist classic.
 Sex for One (’87) sold over a million copies and is an international best-selling book.
 Orgasms for Two (’02) embraced partner sex.
 Most recently, she released Sex By Design that details her experiences with America's Sexual Revolution, the women's movement and her feminist sexual activism.